kdvolder/rabbitmq-tut-02-working-queues/README.md

 Importing into Eclipse
 ======================

 You need M2E (maven tooling for Eclipse).
-Simple import the code in this project as an "Existing Maven Project" and it should be good to go.
+Simply import the code in this project as an "Existing Maven Project" and it should be good to go.

 Running
 =======